 Taiwan Strait

-- The Taiwan Strait is a 180 km wide strait separating Taiwan and mainland China.
+- Taiwan Strait is a 180-kilometre-wide strait separating the island of Taiwan and mainland China.

 - The narrowest part is 130 km wide.